lankydan/lankydanblog-jamstack/content/blog/2022/general/deep-work/index.md

 cover_image: blog-card.png
 ---

-I read the book [Deep Work by Cal Newport](https://www.calnewport.com/books/deep-work/) several months ago and wanted to write a summary of the main takeaways I found within it.
+I read the book [Deep Work, by Cal Newport](https://www.calnewport.com/books/deep-work/), several months ago and wanted to write a summary of the main takeaways I found within it.
 Originally I planned to write this not long after reading the book, but life happens...
 On a positive note, it's given me a chance to really see what parts stuck with me after finishing the book many months ago.

 There are many things in Deep Work that I agree with or have made improvements to my work; however, there are points that I disagree with or do not place as much importance upon.